 • A package containing a voting instruction form or proxy card, as well as an annual report, or

-When you’re deciding whether to invest in a stock, one thing you may want to look for is any news regarding previous shareholder meetings.
-You can find out more about what shareholders have voted on in the past, and the specifics about how shareholder voting works with that company.
+When deciding whether to invest in a stock, you may want to look for any news regarding previous shareholder meetings.
+You can find out more about what shareholders have voted on in the past and how shareholder voting works with that company to make the best choices about how you might decide to cast your votes.